Marie Vibbert

-Marie Lilian Vibbert (born 1974) is a science fiction author.
+Marie Lilian Vibbert (born 1974) is an American science fiction author.

 Background

 Vibbert was born in East Cleveland, Ohio in 1974, the daughter of a construction worker who was also a professional sculptor and painter.
 She has a twin sister named Grace.

 She received a bachelor's degree in Geology and English from Case Western Reserve University in 1998.
 She played as a lineman in professional women's football for the Cleveland Fusion team.

 She works as a programmer at the Freedman Center for Digital Scholarship through University Technology.

-Vibbert attended the Clarion Science Fiction Writers' Workshop in 2013. and is a member of the Cleveland-based Cajun Sushi Hamsters writing workshop, and an organizer for the Cleveland Game Developers group.
+Vibbert attended the Clarion Workshop in 2013. and is a member of the Cleveland-based Cajun Sushi Hamsters writing workshop, and an organizer for the Cleveland Game Developers group.
 She lives with her husband Brian Crick in Cleveland Heights, Ohio.